-This week is my 10-year anniversary with blogging!
+This week is my 10th anniversary of blogging!
 In these years, I’ve learned a few things.

 Mostly, content is hard.
-In fact, so hard that even though I’ve been thinking about and looking forward to this anniversary post for month, it was still late.
-With that in mind, here are Ten 4 Ten – lessons, decisions, ideas with the theme: content is hard.
+So hard that even though I’d been thinking about and looking forward to this anniversary post for the month, it was still late.
+With that in mind, here’s a “Ten-4-Ten” – lessons, decisions, and ideas with the theme: content is hard.

 - If I’m writing, I’m not reading.
 I started this blog reviewing every book that I read.
 But when I was doing that, I was reading substantially less.
 I like reading.
 So, now I just review books when I feel I have something interesting to say.